BaMcC14/Blackjack-Game-/README.md

 # Blackjack-Game-
 A simple Blackjack game interface.
-In this Blackjack games covers: arrays objects booleans
+In this Blackjack game covers: arrays objects booleans